silverlabs-org/bitcoinsilver_core/doc/fuzzing.md

 #993    INITED cov: 7063 ft: 8236 corp: 25/3821b exec/s: 0 rss: 181Mb
 …
 ```

+## Run without sanitizers for increased throughput

+Fuzzing on a harness compiled with `--with-sanitizers=address,fuzzer,undefined` is good for finding bugs.
+However, the very slow execution even under libFuzzer will limit the ability to find new coverage.
+A good approach is to perform occasional long runs without the additional bug-detectors (configure `--with-sanitizers=fuzzer`) and then merge new inputs into a corpus as described in the qa-assets repo (https://github.com/bitcoinsilver-core/qa-assets/blob/main/.github/PULL_REQUEST_TEMPLATE.md).
+Patience is useful; even with improved throughput, libFuzzer may need days and 10s of millions of executions to reach deep/hard targets.

 ## Reproduce a fuzzer crash reported by the CI